Orbi home mesh wifi system: Pros, cons and tips

 1 MW = 1000 kW

-The power consumption, kilowatts, of a house depends on the amount of appliances and devices that a house have, as well as some other factors.
-For example, does the house use electricity for heating.
-Or, how many people lives in the house.
+The power consumption, kilowatts, of a house depends on the number of appliances and devices that a house has and some other factors.
+For example, does the house use electricity for heating?
+Or, how many people live in the house?

-As an example, as per the picture below, an apartment of 90 square meters where four people lives did use 3456 kWh in one year.
+For example, per the picture below, an apartment of 90 square meters where four people live used 3456 kWh in one year.

-This is 9.46 kWh per day or 0.4 kWh per day in average.
+This is 9.46 kWh per day or 0.4 kWh per day on average.

 This means that this apartment, for its particular conditions, needs an average of 0.4 Kilowatts every hour.